oris-tool/pyramis-evaluation-rep-pkg/README.md

 Default values for `gt.path` and `gt.runs` are set in order to work with the pre-calculated GT files.
 If you want to perform the analysis with the files in the GT directory, both parameters can be omitted.

-If you want to perform the analysis with a different Ground Truth, please specify the path to the folder where the files are located (the `[GT_PATH]` parameter) and how many runs were used to obtain them (the `[GT_SIMULATION_RUNS]` parameter).
+If you want to perform the analysis with a different GT, please specify the path to the folder where the files are located (the `[GT_PATH]` parameter) and how many runs were used to obtain them (the `[GT_SIMULATION_RUNS]` parameter).
 By default, the generation script outlined in the previous step uses 1,000,000 simulation runs.

 ### Pyramis Time Experiments